 - Freshly ground black pepper and sea salt to taste (optional)

 - Cook cauliflower in boiling water until tender, approximately 5 minutes.
 Drain and set aside.
 Discard the soaking water from the cashews and place in a high-speed blender along with the nutritional yeast, mustard, tahini and vinegar.
 Blend until smooth and creamy.

-- Add the cauliflower to THE food processor and puree, adding more water to reach the desired consistency.
+- Add the cauliflower to the food processor and puree, adding more water to reach the desired consistency.
 Stir in the white miso.
-Serve warm in a bowl garnished with some black sesame seeds.
+Serve warm in a bowl garnished with parsley and some black sesame seeds.